JornH0344/neural-multiplication/README.md

 2. The only package used is torch

 ## How to run:
-1. First Run All the cells
+1. First run all the cells
 2. The last cell in the last section can be used to predict values by changing x1 and x2, and then running the cell.

 ## Approach